What is SSC CGL Exam? - Full Form, Eligibility Criteria, Qualification, Age Limit & Post, Salary and Pattern

 SSC CGL Facts

-• Oldest Recruitment Body: Apart from UPSC CGL under SSC is one of the first and oldest government recruitment exams in Independent India which was established in 1975 during the reign of Indira Gandhi.
+• First Recruitment Institute of Independent India: SSC CGL is the first and one of the oldest government recruitment exams of independent India.
+It was established in 1975 during the reign of Indira Gandhi.
+Earlier, there were separate procedures for recruitment in different ministries.

-• High Competition: Every year more than 20 lakh candidates apply for the SSC CGL exam.
+• High Competition: Every year more than 20 lakh candidates apply for SSC CGL exam.
+This makes it one of the most competitive government exams in India.

 SSC CGL Advantages